0l1ve1r4/ByteOS/CONTRIBUTING.md

 ### Suggesting Enhancements

-If you have ideas for new features or improvements, please check the [existing issues](https://github.com/iyksh/basicOS/issues) and the [project roadmap](https://github.com/iyksh/basicOS/projects).
+If you have ideas for new features or improvements, please check the [existing issues](https://github.com/iyksh/ByteOS/issues) and the [project roadmap](https://github.com/iyksh/ByteOS/projects).
 If your idea hasn't been suggested yet, open a new issue and describe your suggestion in detail:

 - What problem does the enhancement solve?
 - How would you like to see it implemented?

 ### Submitting Pull Requests

-To contribute code to basicOS, follow these steps:
+To contribute code to ByteOS, follow these steps:

 1. Fork the repository and clone your fork.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bugfix-name`